Staying Focused on Your Objectives

 • Periodically revisit your objectives.
 Review your progress by analyzing the responses to your e-mails to make sure your e-mails are moving you in the right directions.

 • If you need to overhaul your e-mail content, make small changes.
-That way, you won’t shock your contacts with totally new message and .
+That way, you won’t shock your contacts with totally new message formats and themes.

 Build from your objectives